 Description: Criminal Justice students will study the basic fundamentals of law enforcement and the criminal justice system as well as explore the many other career opportunities in Criminal Justice to include, but not limited to: Social Work, Paralegal, and Corrections.
-The Criminal enforcement academies.
+The Criminal Justice curriculum is based on the standards and content provided by official law enforcement academies.
 Students will learn criminal law, traffic control, and how to conduct effective criminal investigations.
 Students will also learn personal safety and defense tactics.

+Junior Year: 7193 Principles of Criminal Justice

+7191 Law Enforcement Fundamentals

+7188 Corrections and Cultural Awareness

+Senior Year: 2022: 5824 Criminal Justice II

+2023: 7231 Criminal Justice Capstone

+Dual Credits: Certifications: Vincennes